fourieraudio/node-capnp/README-FOURIER.md

 }
 ```

+Running `npm install` after adding this dependency will acquire the module and compile its contents.
+Note that npm very helpfully swallows all output when building as part of an install script like
+this, and will appear to have simply hung for ~some time whilst it performs to compilation.
+What
+even is developer experience.
+To see the output of the compilation process, you must run
+`npm install` from within the package's source directory.

 Caution: In order for this temporary change to be properly flushed through NPM, you may need to
 delete both your `node_modules` folder and your `package-lock.json`.